dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 ### The `card_name` function

-Copy your `card_name` function from the Hi-Lo program.
-Change the function to **return** the name of the card instead of printing it.
+Copy your `card_name` function from the Hi-Lo program in the last lab.
+The function takes a number 1 to 13 as input and **returns** the name of its associated card.

 ### The `value` function